Safe, Shared, Streets

-Our Petition Service page links to California's official definition of Assault and Reckless Driving so everyone will know that neither Assault or Reckless Driving require a collision per California Law.
-The Glendale Assault conviction on our home page demonstrates law enforcement actually enforcing and prosecuting California laws.
+Our "Why Do We Focus On Criminal Near Misses?" page links to California's official definition of assault and reckless driving so everyone will know that neither assault or reckless driving require a collision per California Law.
+The Glendale assault conviction on our home page demonstrates law enforcement actually enforcing and prosecuting California laws.

-Even if the police do accept a cyclist's report and video evidence of an Assault and/or Reckless Driving without a collision they do not provide any access to cyclist's incident reports or reporting or analytics.
-Their system is completely opaque to the public, only accessible by the police.
+Even if the police do accept a cyclist's incident report and video evidence of an assault and/or reckless driving without a collision, they do not provide any access to cyclists' incident reports or analytics.
+Their system is completely opaque to the public and only accessible by the police.
 How can we create transparency and accountability in this system that is funded by our taxes?

 Our Founder, Craig Davis, was an avid cyclist.
 The best part of his day was a daily morning 36 mile ride on his DeRosa single speed: 53 * 11.
 He stopped cycling in October 2015 because he did not feel safe cycling on the roads.

-He has been interviewed on CNN and NPR, has spoken at the California Bicycle Coalition's Bi-Annual Summit on “Police and Prosecutors: Help or Hindrance in Safety Efforts?” and has worked with Cycling Safety Organizations, Police Departments, State Legislators, and Transportation Academics nationally.
+He has been interviewed on CNN and NPR, has spoken at the 2018 League of American Bicyclists' National Bike Summit on "Tech Approaches to Safety Advocacy," the California Bicycle Coalition's Bi-Annual Summit on “Police and Prosecutors: Help or Hindrance in Safety Efforts?” and has worked with cyclists, cycling advocacy groups, police departments, district attorneys, government agencies, state legislators, and transportation academics.

-Our Incident Management System can also help Police Departments search for Repeat Offenders and identify Hot Spots.
-We partner with law enforcement in addition to holding them accountable for cycling safety.
-Our Petition page indicts the California Highway Patrol's handling of the Castro Valley incident but we also applaud them for sending out hand signed 3 Foot Warning Letters when a cyclist notifies them they were buzzed by an aggressive driver.
+Our Incident Management System can also help police departments search for repeat offenders and identify hot spots.
+We partner with law enforcement and hold them accountable for cycling safety.
+Our "Law Enforcement Does Not Have To “On View” All Incidents" page indicts the California Highway Patrol's handling of the Castro Valley incident but we applaud them for sending out hand signed 3 foot warning letters when a cyclist notifies them they were buzzed by an aggressive driver.